learnk8s/learnk8s.io/src/troubleshooting/content.md

 If a Pod is _Running_ but not _Ready_ it means that the Readiness probe is failing.

-When the Readiness probe is failing, you the Pods isn't attached to the Service, and no traffic is forwarded to that instance.
+When the Readiness probe is failing, the Pod isn't attached to the Service, and no traffic is forwarded to that instance.

 A failing Readiness probe is an application-specific error, so you should inspect the _Events_ section in `kubectl describe` to identify the error.

 ## 2. Troubleshooting Services

-If you're Pods are _Running_ and _Ready_, but you're still unable to receive a response from your app, you should check if the Service is configured correctly.
+If your Pods are _Running_ and _Ready_, but you're still unable to receive a response from your app, you should check if the Service is configured correctly.

 Services are designed to route the traffic to Pods based on their labels.

-So the first thing that you should check is how many Pods are target by the Service.
+So the first thing that you should check is how many Pods are targeted by the Service.

 You can do so by checking the Endpoints in the Service: